winwiz1/crisp-react/README.md

     Choosing build-time SSR allows to exclude the last two costs and effectively mitigate the first one by providing a concise implementation comprised of just few small source [files](https://github.com/winwiz1/crisp-react/tree/master/client/src/utils/ssr).
 The implementation is triggered as an optional post-build step and is consistent with script bundle compression also performed at the build time to avoid loading the webserver CPU.

-    Only the SPA landing page is prerendered.
-Other SPA pages are not prerendered because these are the internal SPA pages.
-Switch to the internal pages is performed by SPA without spending time on network trips and hitting the webserver thus lowering its workload and letting it serve more clients simultaneously.
+    Only the landing page of an SPA is prerendered.
+Other SPA pages are not because those are the internal SPA pages.
+Switching to the internal pages is performed by SPA without spending time on network trips and hitting the webserver thus lowering its workload and letting it serve more clients simultaneously.

 * Overall simplicity.
 For any starter project or boilerplate, the probability of having bugs/issues down the track increases along with the amount of code.
 It is shown by the code size badge and can be checked for any GitHub repository using the link: `https://img.shields.io/github/languages/code-size/<user-name>/<repo-name>`.
 For Crisp React, the React client and the Express backend each contribute ~50% of the codebase.<br/>The code size of other starter projects was a main motivation to develop this solution.
 The other projects were enjoyable for learning purposes however the amount of code was percieved to be excessive for use in production.